A Little Ambiance – Music Room Elements

 Also, it’s great for naps during plan time…. just kidding.

 Lamps and Lighting

-Debbie would light candles and would change them week by week to give some variety, but I've found that it's easier for me (and I worry less about fire) if I use a Scentsy or wax warmer.
-You can buy the fancy Scentsy brand stuff or you can just go to Walmart and buy their wax cubes.
-In fact, I'd suggest that if you're going to a big box retailer that you go to Walmart and not Target (this is the only time I'll ever say this ;D) to get your wax cubes.
-The Target ones are twice the price and not nearly as potent as the cheapy $2 scents you can get at Walmart.
-I've got a picture below of some of my favorite scents and what they look like so that you know exactly what to search for!
-If your principal doesn't like the idea of the wax warmer or candle in your room, look into those scented oils and diffuser sticks.
+Some teachers like to light candles to change up the scent in the room, but I’ve found that it’s easier for me (and I worry less about fire) if I use a wax warmer.
+You can buy the fancy Scentsy brand wax to melt or you can just go to Walmart and buy their wax cubes.
+In fact, I’d suggest that if you’re going to a big box retailer that you go to Walmart and not Target (this is the only time I’ll ever say this) to get your wax cubes.
+The Target ones are twice the price and not nearly as potent as the cheap $2 scents you can get at Walmart.
+I’ve got a picture below of some of my favorite scents and what they look like so that you know exactly what to search for!
+If your principal doesn’t like the idea of the wax warmer or candle in your room, look into those scented oils and diffuser sticks.
 There are many ways to get the good smells in your room.

 I use a new smell each week and the kids walk in, sniff, and sigh.
 They constantly comment about how good it smells and I think of that as an AMAZING sign.
 I want them to want to be in the music room!
 I usually tend towards cleaner smells and not the food smells.
 Get too close to the food smells and the kids get hungry (and you do too) and they get distracted by it.
 Also watch out for some smells (Cinnamon and some flower scents might be too strong or affect allergies).
 I have a huge room and one little brick from the scented wax packs work perfectly for the whole week.
 Try it out, you’ll be surprised by what a huge effect it has on you and your kids!
 If nothing else, it’s better than the terrible disinfectant smell that you probably have now (or the scent of 5th graders after recess).